'Nobody Wants This' Season 2: Everything We Know

 When will 'Nobody Wants This' season 2 be released?

 It seems like Nobody Wants This will return sooner than the typical Netflix hit.
 According to Deadline, the writers' room was "open for a couple weeks" by the time Netflix officially announced the series' renewal for season 2.
-As of early 2025, the show is already nearing production.
+Then, in early March, Deadline reported that filming for season 2 had begun, with the show "set to premiere on Netflix later this year."

-Star Jackie Tohn, who plays Esther, told Deadline at the Critics Choice Awards in February that filming was set to start in early March.
-"We start March 3," she told the outlet.
+Star Jackie Tohn, who plays Esther, previously opened up about the filming schedule at the Critics Choice Awards in February.
+"We start March 3," she told Deadline.
 "It’s been a whirlwind.
 It sort of feels like we haven’t stopped since season 1 because we came out and then we were doing press.
 Then we were sort of thrust right into awards season, which was sort of insane that we were even included in that conversation.
 And now, we’re starting season 2 already.
 It’s sort of just going, it’s awesome.”

+It's unclear when in late 2025 Nobody Wants This will return, but we'd bet sometime in early-to-mid fall.
 According to What's On Netflix, the first season of the romance series was filmed between January and April 2024, before eventually debuting in September.
-With such a quick timeline, and likely similar low production lift on season 2, we could get new episodes before the end of 2025.

 Joanne (Bell) and Noah (Brody) share a romantic moment (plus a rescue dog).

-Who in the 'Nobody Wants This' cast would return for season 2?
+Who in the 'Nobody Wants This' cast is returning for season 2?

-In addition to stars Kristen Bell (Joanne) and Adam Brody (Noah), all of Nobody Wants This's recurring cast members are expected to return for a possible season 2, including Justine Lupe (Morgan), Timothy Simons (Sasha), Jackie Tohn (Esther), Emily Arlook (Rebecca), Sherry Cola (Ashley), Tovah Feldshuh (Bina), Paul Ben-Victor (Ilan), Stephanie Faracy (Lynn), and Michael Hitchcock (Henry).
+In addition to stars Kristen Bell (Joanne) and Adam Brody (Noah), all of Nobody Wants This's supporting cast members are set to return for season 2, including Justine Lupe (Morgan), Timothy Simons (Sasha), Jackie Tohn (Esther), Sherry Cola (Ashley), Tovah Feldshuh (Bina), Paul Ben-Victor (Ilan), Stephanie Faracy (Lynn), and Michael Hitchcock (Henry).
 Hopefully, D'Arcy Carden will return as Joanne's friend Ryann, to continue her and Bell's mini-The Good Place reunion.

 Joanne (Bell) and Morgan (Lupe) discuss Joanne's relationship with Noah.

-What would 'Nobody Wants This' season 2 be about?
+What will 'Nobody Wants This' season 2 be about?

 Spoilers for the Nobody Wants This season 1 finale ahead.
 Season 1 of Nobody Wants This ends with Joanne and Noah's future together in question.
 (Perfect for a season 2 renewal, less so for our hearts.)
 Everything seemed headed for a happy ending when Joanne crashed Miriam's Big Apple bat mitzvah and told Noah she decided to convert to Judaism.
 (Very Charlotte York from Sex and the City of her!)
 However, as the night went on, Joanne began to realize that she wasn't ready to make the extremely personal transition, and take on the pressure of representing the faith as a rabbi's wife.
 By the end of the night, Noah was on cloud nine after learning he was set to become the next head rabbi, but Joanne admitted to him that she was not ready to convert and didn't know if she would ever be.